 Esteemed in the field, he has dressed top cultural icons – from Kanye West to Bradley Cooper and Alexander Skarsgaard – has collaborated with a variety of fine artists and designed the wardrobe for Drake and Sam Smith’s American Tours.
 Described as ‘sublime futurism’ by Tim Blanks, Zucchelli’s style and work at Calvin Klein was often noted for its clean look and unique materials, and remains critically appraised to this day.

-During his Polimoda Rendez-Vous, Zucchelli plans to craft a dialogue surrounding the history and present of the fashion universe.
-Using a historical framework and case studies, the long-time creative will draw from his decades in fashion to unpack the reality of industry roles today.
+During his Polimoda Rendez-Vous, Zucchelli crafted a dialogue surrounding the history and present of the fashion universe.
+Using a historical framework and case studies, the long-time creative drew from his decades in fashion to unpack the reality of industry roles today.

 I think it’s important to really ask yourself the question of why I’m doing this, what do I want, and work for it.
 And it’s great that you are at school; it means that you’re serious.
 Because all this stuff – the ‘Kardashian syndrome’ – would take you to a place where a lot of people believe that if you’re cute, if you take selfies and inform myself, you know everything about a given topic.
 But it’s really not like that.
 It’s really an illusion.
 To be a good designer, to be a good marketer, takes a lot of work, a lot of drive and a lot of educating.
 Know what you want out of this.
 Because social media is really a sign of the times; with the selfie, everybody has the illusion of being famous.